 After choosing the motherboard, it’s now time to replace the older motherboard with the new one.
 Follow this section if you don’t have enough technical knowledge of computer hardware installation.

 Remove other components and cable from the old motherboard: You can do this in two ways: 1.
 You can keep your existing operating system or 2.
-You can wipe your boot drive and start from the scratch.
+You can wipe your boot drive and start from scratch.
 If you want to do the second thing, keep your operating system in hand so that, you don’t have to wait for the OS (operating system) after installing the new motherboard.

 After opening the case, you will find a lot of cables inside your PC.
 Take photos of the rear panel and interior so that, you can reconnect all the cables without any tension.
 Now, start removing cards like RAM, CPU, GPU etcetera from the motherboard without any hesitation.
 Remove the screws by which the motherboard is connected to the case.
-Keep them in a secured place.
+Keep them in a secure place.
 Detach all the cables and wires which are connecting the motherboard to the power supply, case’s front panel, hard drives, fans etcetera.

 Replace The Old Motherboard With The New

 After removing all the screws, you can easily lift out your motherboard.
 Keep your old motherboard in the bag of the new one.
 Now, pop out the input/output panel that is attached to the case.
 Your new motherboard has its own i/o panel.
 Now, insert the new i/o panel.
 It’s time to install the new motherboard.
-It’s efficient to install the processor (it’s cooling fan too), and the RAM before installing the motherboard.
+It’s efficient to install the processor (it’s a cooling fan too), and the RAM before installing the motherboard.

 Attach Components to the New Motherboard